 3) Consider an internship

-Internships are a great way to get hands-on experience as an editor or translator.
+In fact, game localization Internships are a great way to get hands-on experience as an editor or translator.
 They also give you the opportunity to meet people in the game localization industry and make connections that can lead to other opportunities, like getting a job.
-Internships are often paid, too, so you’ll be able to earn some money while learning what it’s like in this field!
+A game localization Internship is often paid, too, so you’ll be able to earn some money while learning what it’s like in this field!
 Give it a shot at Indeed.com or reach out to us!

 4) Consider Freelance Work